savagelysubtle/BIG-BRAIN-Memory-Bank/memory-bank/activeContext.md

 - Should we implement automated testing for the Memory Bank documentation?
 - Would additional specialized workflow documentation be beneficial for specific recurring tasks?
+- **Bootstrapper Extensions**: Should additional features be added to the bootstrapper, such as theme customization or integration with other development tools?
+- **Distribution Strategy**: What's the most effective way to distribute the bootstrapper to potential users?
+Should we consider package managers or a dedicated website?

 ## Next Steps